 A supportive place, where skills are developed and confidence is built, can make a tremendous difference for families living with special needs.
 Our programs provide participants with a warm, caring setting where they can feel welcome and safe, knowing they’re surrounded by others who understand.

 Our Coffee Club gives youth and adults with exceptional needs a place to connect with friends and feel at home.

 This drop-in social group is open to people with disabilities who are age 16 and older.
-Coffee Club meets in-person two Mondays each month from 7 to 9 pm.
-These in-person nights include a planned social activity, such as:
+Coffee Club meets in person two Mondays each month from 7 to 9 pm.
+These in-person nights include a planned social activity, like:

 Coffee Club is facilitated by Carmen Sutherland.
-As a co-creator of the program, she’s been running Coffee Club for more than five years.
+As a co-creator of the program, she’s been running Coffee Club for more than 11 years.

 Belonging to a community of support is paramount to family wellness.
 The sharing of experiences strengthens and builds capacity to deal with the challenges and joys of parenting a child with special needs.
 It reduces isolation through mutual understanding and the potential to create meaningful connections.
 WRFN provides the following group support opportunities for families: